wagtail/rfcs/README.md

 * Submit a pull request.
 As a pull request the RFC will receive design feedback from the larger community, and the author should be prepared to revise it in response.
+* (optional) Now that you have submitted a pull request, you can now assign the RFC number in the filename and title.
+This must always match the PR number to make the PR easy to find after the RFC has been merged.
+It's OK to skip this as it can be done while the RFC is being merged.
 * Build consensus and integrate feedback.
 RFCs that have broad support are much more likely to make progress than those that don't receive any comments.
 * Eventually, the core team will decide whether the RFC is a candidate for